imubashir0/aboutme/README.md

 # Mubashir Ishimwe Portfolio Website README

 Overview

-This portfolio website showcases Mubashir Ishimwe's skills, experience, and projects as a Network Administrator.
-It is built using a responsive HTML5 template from HTML5 UP by ajlkn.
+This portfolio website showcases my skills, experience, and projects as a Network Administrator.
+It is built using a responsive HTML5 template from HTML 5 UP by ajlkn.

 Features
-Responsive Design: Adapts to any device size.
 Single Page Layout: Sections for About, Skills, Experience, and Contact.
 Contact Form: Integrated with Formspree.io for easy communication.
 Pre-styled Elements: Consistent and professional appearance.